 Spots are limited to maximize our backcountry access

-The best of Gustavus, Glacier Bay National Park, Point Adolphus, Juneau
+Best of Gustavus, Glacier Bay, Point Adolphus, Juneau

 Drink it all in—the beer and the scenery.
 You’re sitting around a campfire on a remote Alaskan island.
 Stars sparkle above the glowing flames as you’re trading off bites of freshly grilled halibut with sips of craft beer no one has ever tasted.
 You took a plane, a boat and a kayak to get here, and there’s still plenty of exploration to come.
 But this evening, you’re simply enjoying good company and listening to a story of inspiration in a place that could only be called the Great Outdoors.
 With us on this seven-day Alaskan adventure is Scott Lawrence, owner of Portland’s award-winning Breakside Brewery.
 This is more than just a trip: it’s a celebration of a decade of amazing beer and the spirit of venturing into the unknown with a craft brewer by our side.